immanual19/KidsHeavenServer/README.md

 # Introduction

-1. This is the server of a daycare center called KidsHeaven.
+1. This is the server of a daycare center called Kids Heaven.

 # User Functionalities